How many students are selected for each AFB, AWB, or ASB experience?

 Alternative spring break:

 The Alternative Spring Break program includes a two-credit hour, pass/fail course in which students examine theories behind community service as well as specific issues related to the communities where they volunteer.
-The 50-minute, once-a-week class is taught by a graduate student in the School of Public Health.
-Weekly recitation sessions are led for each specific experience by the break leaders.
+The course consists of a 50-minute, once-a-week class session co-taught by an instructor and a graduate student from the School of Public Health and a recitation led for each specific experience by the break leaders.
 This course does fulfill the experiential education (EE) graduation requirement.

 ASB only: Can I still apply if I am studying abroad in the fall semester?